 - 1. Unhook the air from the machine. - 2.
 Unplug the power cable that connects to the right side of the air regulator bracket. - 3.
 Remove the 2 screws that hold the connector to the bracket. - 4.
 Undo the airline that runs from the oiler to the power drawbar if that option is installed on the machine. - 5.
-Remove the 2 screws on the left side of the bracket that holds the air manifold to the U shaped bracket. - 6.
-With the assembly in hand unthread the solenoid from the rear of the air regulator.
+Remove the 2 screws on the left side of the bracket that holds the air manifold to the U-shaped bracket. - 6.
+With the assembly in hand, unthread the solenoid from the rear of the air regulator.
 The solenoid and cable will be replaced as a unit.

-See Figure 2-21 in Section 2 for an illustration of this assembly.
+See Section 2.12, Figure 12, for an illustration of this assembly.

-5.1.12 Spindle Motor Wiring-Trak K2, K3, K4
+5.1.12 Spindle Motor Wiring

 The K Mill spindle motors are wired for 220 or 440 volts.
-See Figure 5-14 for how to wire the motor.
+See Figure 33 for how to wire the motor.
+NOTE: Machine with the Spindle Control Option can only be wired for 220V.